-- in proceedings relating to the supply of ball and roller bearings, Koyo received a higher discount than fellow cartel member NSK (being ordered to pay a penalty of A$2 million rather than A$3 million) due in part to its greater assistance to the ACCC’s investigation, including early and voluntary contact with the ACCC, the provision of documents and useful witness such that it warranted a ‘meaningful’ discount.16
+- in proceedings relating to the supply of ball and roller bearings, Koyo received a higher discount than fellow cartel member NSK (being ordered to pay a penalty of A$2 million rather than A$3 million) due in part to its greater assistance to the ACCC’s investigation, including early and voluntary contact with the ACCC, the provision of documents and useful witnesses such that it warranted a ‘meaningful’ discount.25

 Immunity and leniency

 Most notably, the new Immunity Policy no longer contains an explicit disqualification for parties that are a ‘clear leader’ of a cartel.
-In practice, this means that initiating parties who formed the cartel, or parties are leading the cartel, who previously were not eligible for immunity, may now apply.
+In practice, this means that initiating parties who formed the cartel, or parties leading the cartel, who previously were not eligible for immunity, may now apply.
 However, the requirement that the applicant be ‘first in’ is still present.

-The Immunity Policy also further clarifies the relationship between immunities from civil and criminal sanctions.
+Secondly, the Immunity Policy further clarifies the relationship between immunities from civil and criminal sanctions.
 While all applications for both civil and criminal immunity must be made to the ACCC, there is a division of responsibility in relation to granting immunity.
 The ACCC will grant immunity from civil proceedings in accordance with its Immunity Policy.
-However, if the ACCC determines that the conduct in question amounts to serious cartel conduct and refers the matter to the DPP, it will also make a recommendation to the DPP in relation to immunity from criminal proceedings.
-In accordance with the Prosecution Policy of the Commonwealth, the DPP will take the ACCC’s recommendation into account but possesses an independent discretion on whether to grant immunity from criminal prosecution.
+However, if the ACCC determines that the conduct in question amounts to serious cartel conduct (see above) and refers the matter to the DPP, it will also make a recommendation to the DPP in relation to immunity from criminal proceedings.
+In accordance with the Prosecution Policy of the Commonwealth, the DPP will take the ACCC’s recommendation into account, but possesses an independent discretion on whether to grant immunity from criminal prosecution.
 Under its new Prosecution Policy, the DPP will inform the parties of the conditions of immunity in writing.
 This is intended to create greater certainty for companies as to their criminal liability.

-In addition to the ‘first in’ requirement, other conditions for immunity include that:
+In addition to the first in requirement, other conditions for immunity include that:

 - the ACCC does not already have enough evidence to commence a prosecution;